 #13 You may need a travel adapter

 The UK uses different plug sockets to those of North America, the rest of continental Europe (with the exception of the Republic of Ireland), and much of the rest of the world.
 As such, you’ll probably need to purchase a travel adapter before your UK visit!
+Bring along a universal travel adapter like this one to help you keep your electronics charged on the go!

 #14 There’s much more to the UK than just London!